AmZu1212/SOFTWARE-HARDWARE-CODESIGN/README.md

 # Python Performance Benchmarking Project

-This project evaluates two Python benchmarks from the [pyperformance](https://github.com/python/pyperformance) suite:
+This project evaluates two Python benchmarks from the [pyperformance](https://github.com/python/pyperformance).

+Please refer to the to the Report.pdf in the repository to see the thoughtprocess & explanations.

+Suite:

 - **`json_dumps`**: Compares the standard Python `json` library against the optimized [`orjson`](https://github.com/ijl/orjson) library.
 - **`crypto_pyaes`**: Compares a pure-Python AES-CTR implementation (`pyaes`) with the [cryptography](https://cryptography.io/) library, which uses OpenSSL and hardware AES-NI instructions.